IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 <!-- Add chair(s) and their contact info, as well as standard google group -->
 Although each language-pair is managed by different organizers, please use this common forum for all questions and comments: <iwslt-evaluation-campaign@googlegroups.com> <br>

-Please use "Dialectal" and/or "Low-Resource" in your email subject to make it easy for the organizers to monitor the forum.
+Please use "Dialectal/Low-Resource" in your email subject to make it easy for the organizers to monitor the forum.